Poland's oldest former Auschwitz prisoner dies at 108

 Dobrowolski, a former teacher, was arrested in the southern Polish city of Radom on June 6 1942, and brought to the Auschwitz death camp immediately afterwards.
 He was moved on to Gross-Rosen camp and finally to Sachsenhausen, where he was freed when the war ended.

-Dobrowolski, who was not Jewish, was detained beause he belonged to a forbidden teachers' organisation that flouted a Nazi ban by teaching primary school students about Polish history.
+Dobrowolski, who was not Jewish, was detained because he belonged to a forbidden teachers' organization that flouted a Nazi ban by teaching primary school students about Polish history.

 When the war ended, Dobrowolski moved to the small city of Debno, where he was for many years headmaster of a local high school.